z-master42/solarflow/hoymiles_eng.md

 ## Zero feed with a Hoymiles inverter
-I have implemented the zero feed for myself as a [script](script.yaml)[^1] in Home Assistant, which is started automatically via an [automation](automation_start.yaml) if I have to restart Home Assistant.
+I realised the zero feed for myself as a [script](script.yaml)[^1] in Home Assistant, which is called via an [automation](automation.yaml) at a set interval.
-Due to limitations in Home Assistant regarding "headless" endless loops, a second [automation](automation_repeat.yaml) is necessary, which starts the script at periodic intervals.
-At the interval at which you want to adjust the limitation of your inverter.
 Five seconds has proven to be a good interval.
-There are certainly better and more elegant solutions for implementing the whole thing, but this one works for now.

 For the whole thing to work, the script needs to know your home consumption, i.e. what your electricity meter is measuring.
 Some use a [Shelly EM 3](https://www.shelly.com/de/products/shop/shelly-3em-1) for this.
 However, there are various other sensors that work on the same principle.
 The main thing is that you can integrate them into Home Assistant.